catch-point/ib-tws-node/README.md

 Shell
 -----

 This library uses the ib-tws-shell and includes a `ib-tws-shell` script that can be used to learn more about the API.
-A particularly useful command in the `help` command that can be combined with a method name or type to print out the parameters or property available.
+A particularly useful command is the `help` command that can be combined with a method name or type to print out the parameters or property available.
 For example if you cannot remember if it's `conid` or `conId`, use the shell to quickly find out.
 However, the client would reject a promise if you get the properties wrong anyway.

 ```
 $ ib-tws-shell